larkintuckerllc/aws-architect-associate/3/3.3/README.md

 * AWS Service Catalog: AWS Service Catalog enables organizations to create and manage catalogs of IT services that are approved for use on AWS.
 These IT services can include everything from virtual machine images, servers, software, and databases to complete multi-tier application architectures.
 AWS Service Catalog allows organizations to centrally manage commonly deployed IT services, and helps organizations achieve consistent governance and meet compliance requirements.
 End users can quickly deploy only the approved IT services they need, following the constraints set by your organization.

+> You create a product by importing an AWS CloudFormation template.
+AWS CloudFormation templates define the AWS resources required for the product, the relationships between resources, and the parameters that end users can plug in when they launch the product to configure security groups, create key pairs, and perform other customizations.

+&nbsp;

+> Granting a user access to a portfolio enables that user to browse the portfolio and launch the products in it.

+&nbsp;

+> When a user launches a product that has an IAM role assigned to it, AWS Service Catalog uses the role to launch the product's cloud resources using AWS CloudFormation.

+&nbsp;

+> You also can share your portfolios with other AWS accounts and allow the administrator of those accounts to distribute your portfolios with additional constraints, such as limiting which EC2 instances a user can create.
+Through the use of portfolios, permissions, sharing, and constraints, you can ensure that users are launching products that are configured properly for the organization’s needs and standards.

 * Amazon CloudWatch: Amazon CloudWatch monitors your Amazon Web Services (AWS) resources and the applications you run on AWS in real time.
 You can use CloudWatch to collect and track metrics, which are variables you can measure for your resources and applications.

 * AWS Inspector: Amazon Inspector tests the network accessibility of your Amazon EC2 instances and the security state of your applications that run on those instances.
 Amazon Inspector assesses applications for exposure, vulnerabilities, and deviations from best practices.
 After performing an assessment, Amazon Inspector produces a detailed list of security findings that is organized by level of severity.